Kanuga means different things to different people. It can mean community, learning, friendship, worship, and many other things.

-Kanuga’s story begins in the early 1900s.
-Charlotte businessman George Stephens bought 950 acres in North Carolina and placed a dam across streams near Mud Creek creating Lake Kanuga.
+The story of how Kanuga became the camp and conference center we know today began in the early 1900s.
+Charlotte businessman George Stephens bought 950 acres in North Carolina and placed a dam across streams near Mud Creek creating Kanuga Lake.
 He envisioned a mountain retreat where families could escape hot summers.

 The great flood of 1916 broke the Kanuga Lake dam.
 It was rebuilt as the present 30-acre lake, however financial difficulties caused Stephens to look for new ownership.